SicariusBlack/mic-drop-results/README.md

 **Tips for special rounds**<br>
 Here are some tips for special themes that do not depend on the average score or standard deviation.
+- If you want to invert the sorting order (for example, in a theme where you have to submit the worst songs to all judges, the ones with the lowest scores will win), you can create a new temporary column `avg_temp` at the beginning that multiplies all values in the `avg` column by -1

 (to be continued)